Quantum conductance of silicon-doped carbon wire nanojunctions: Group velocities

-where $v$ denotes the eigenvalues of Eq. (\ref{ADeq1}) which yields all required electron group velocities for each propagating state.
+where $v$ denotes the eigenvalues of equation (\ref{ADeq1}) which yields all required electron group velocities for each propagating state.
 Further $\mathbf{V}$ is the $N_x \times N_l$ size matrix of the form

-Finally $\mathbf{v}(x_N, \mathbf{k})$ stands for eigenvectors of problem (\ref{ADeq1}).
+Finally $\mathbf{v}(\mathbf{R}_N, \mathbf{k})$ stands for eigenvectors of the problem of equation (\ref{ADeq1}).
 We note that usually equation (\ref{ADeq2}) includes the constant part $d_{\beta}/h$, where $h$ is the Planck constant.
-However, for the purpose of electronic transport calculations within the PFMT approach, this term can be omitted due to the fact that only the ratios of the given group velocities are important (please see Eq. (\ref{eq19}) and Eq. (\ref{eq20})).
+However, for the purpose of electronic conductance calculations within the PFMT approach, this term can be omitted due to the fact that only the ratios of the given group velocities are important (please see equations (\ref{eq17}) and (\ref{eq18})).